White House overhaul of troubled US air traffic control system will cost 'lots of billions'

 The newly revealed proposal appears to have wide support across the aviation industry — from airline CEOs to the unions representing controllers and pilots — but this is just the beginning and many details haven’t been revealed.

-Duffy quickly said the plan will not involve privatizing the air traffic control system as Trump had suggested in his first term.
+Duffy quickly said the plan will not involve privatizing the air traffic control system, as Trump had supported in his first term.

 Following the midair crash near Washington, Trump promised to fix what he called "an old, broken system" and to tackle the nationwide shortage of air traffic controllers while blaming the previous Biden administration for both problems.